Major League Soccer: Expansion of the league

-In 2022, the league signed a $2.5 billion deal with Apple Inc. that will make Apple TV the primary broadcaster for all MLS games.
-The agreement will see both MLS and Leagues Cup games shared across the streaming service.
+In 2022, the league signed a $2.5 billion, 10-year deal with Apple Inc. that made Apple TV the primary broadcaster for all MLS matches beginning in 2023.
+The agreement also included MLS and Leagues Cup matches shared across the streaming service.
+Subscriptions were provided for free for season ticket holders of clubs and certain matches were made free to all users.
+The schedule was adjusted as a result of the deal, with start times generally at 7:30 p.m. local time on Wednesdays and Saturdays rather than staggered across the matchday.